03 Using R syntax

 refers to the minimal distance all

-examples of the query sample should have to all prototypes that do no
+examples of the query sample should have to all prototypes that do

-represent their class. loss_alpha
+not represent their class. loss_alpha

-class.
+represent their class.
 If you set loss_alpha=1,

-the loss tries to minimize
+the loss

-set loss_alpha=0,
+prototype.
+If you set loss_alpha=0,

-loss pays tries to maximize the distance
+loss tries to maximize

 The next two important arguments refer to the sampling strategies